Arthur Cantor

 Arthur Cantor (March 12, 1920 – April 8, 2001) was an accomplished American theatrical producer who contributed to the presentation of over 100 productions that were displayed on stages across the globe, including Broadway, Off-Broadway, London and Paris.

 Many of his most notable productions were those he funded for comic playwrights, such as Paddy Chayefsky and Herb Gardner.
 Cantor was recognized for being a 'hands-on' producer, and was involved in nearly every stage of production, including managing the funding and all publicity for the shows.
 Considering he contributed to numerous Pulitzer Prize-winning productions, including the production of All the Way Home,' his tactics for producing proved beneficial.
 His career was hoisted by his collaborations with some of Broadway's most reputable stars, such as: Colleen Dewhurst, Zero Mostel, Rex Harrison, Ingrid Bergman, Julie Harris, Eileen Atkins and Claire Bloom.

 Early life

-Arthur Cantor was born to parents Samuel S. Cantor, who was a salesman, and Lillian Cantor, who was a landsman.'
+Arthur Cantor was born to parents Samuel S. Cantor, who was a salesman, and Lillian Cantor, née Landsman.
 Having been raised in the Mattapan section of Boston, Cantor had his first theatre experience as a 4-year-old, when he attended a production at the local Yiddish playhouse.

 Upon his graduation from Harvard in 1950, Cantor worked as a researcher for the Gallup Organization.
 His research position for the Gallup Organization was interrupted by his service for the Air Force in World War II.
 After his service in WWII, Cantor returned to the United States where he took a position as an assistant in the publicity department with the Playwrights Company.
 Joining the Playwrights company would prove to be quite fruitful for Cantor, as this venture instigated the rest of his career.